keivanmojmali/point-of-sale-system/README.md

 https://point-of-sale-mojmali.herokuapp.com/#pos

 ## POS/Inventory Management application offers the following features:
-* Users can add currently in stock items to shopping cart
+* Users can add, currently in stock items to shopping cart
 * Users can edit shopping cart
 * Users can finalize current customer's order with a payment
 * Users can see open orders